Meet the Counseling Center Staff

 Taylor is a Licensed Mental Health Counselor and an Upstate New York native.
 She received her bachelor’s degree in Psychology at Cazenovia College, master’s degree in Psychology at Adelphi University, and master’s degree in Clinical Mental Health Counseling from Syracuse University.
 She has experience working with all ages in school systems, private practice, and colleges and universities.
 While she loves and appreciates every part of the human experience, she is particularly interested in eating disorders/disordered eating, identity formation, family-of-origin issues, relationship building/communication, anxiety, trauma, the student-athlete experience, and major life transitions (like the college experience!).
 She practices with humanistic, person-centered, and existential approaches.
 She uses these perspectives to reduce anxiety, improve the authenticity of life experiences, and form positive and nurturing therapeutic relationships as the basis of therapy.
 Taylor believes that the individual is the expert on their own experience and she always works to build a level and collaborative playing field in the counseling room.
 It’s her hope to provide meaningful relationships, coping/life skills, and safe spaces for students to improve their mental health, sense of self, and embodiment.

-Coleen is a staff clinician at the Counseling Center.
+Coleen is a Staff Clinician at the Counseling Center.
 She received her Master’s in Psychology from Naropa University and has a Master’s in Teaching: TESOL Concentration from the School for International Training.
 Coleen is a Licensed Mental Health Counselor in New York State.
-Coleen’s primary clinical approaches are mindfulness-based therapy, trauma-informed treatment, cognitive-behavioral therapy, and crisis intervention.
-She has significant intercultural competency gained through extensive experience working with diverse populations.
-Over the past thirteen years, Coleen has enjoyed working in hospice/end-of-life care, family trauma treatment in foster care prevention services, outpatient mental health, and private practice.
+Coleen has an Integrative, mind-body approach to therapy and is a Certified EMDR Therapist.
+She blends mindfulness-based therapy, trauma-informed treatment, EMDR therapy, somatic therapy, lifestyle changes, creativity, depth psychology, and holistic approaches.
+She also has experience leading mindfulness and meditation instruction and providing expressive arts programming.
+Coleen taught yoga for many years, and although she is no longer teaching, she incorporates breathwork and yogic wisdom into her therapy work.
+Over the past fourteen years, Coleen has enjoyed working in hospice/end-of-life care, family trauma treatment in foster care prevention services, outpatient mental health, and private practice.
 Coleen’s areas of expertise are treating post-traumatic stress, grief/loss, mood disorders, anxiety disorders, stress management, healthy relationships, identity formation, and life transitions.
 Coleen is a strength-based, student-centered clinician who works collaboratively with students to support strategies to improve functioning, well-being, and quality of life.
-Coleen believes that mental health is key to students thriving at Skidmore.
+Coleen believes that self-compassion is central to healing.